eaingaran/keep-awake/README.md

 # keep-awake

-## An Utility for efficient multitaskers to prevent windows machines from going to sleep or any application like skype/teams to conclude you are "Away".
+## An Utility for efficient multitaskers to prevent computer from going to sleep or any application like skype/teams to conclude you are "Away".

+### Supported Platorms
+- Windows
+- Mac OS
+- Linux

 ### Instructions